justinmahar/YouTube-Subscriber-Counter/README.md

 ### 1. Prepare a stats endpoint

 The device fetches a user-provided endpoint that returns this JSON shape.
-A ready-made public endpoint is available at [Jay Mayor Stats API](https://www.jaymayor.com/api/docs) (`GET https://www.jaymayor.com/api/stats`).

 ```json
 {